shubhamsy777/BxB_Digital_Project/Documentation_BxB.md

 ## <u>Final Predictions and Outputs:</u>

-The number of Issues for the months July, 2017 to December, 2017 have been provided in the file Submission.csv in the same repository.
+The number of Issues for the months July, 2017 to December, 2017 have been provided in the file Submission.csv in the same repository. *The final result*:

 ![forecast_plotted](https://user-images.githubusercontent.com/15797312/37564914-6f07c9ea-2ac5-11e8-8ec1-2b80f4fba0d6.png)